 There’s a huge demand right now for high-quality educational products on the internet, and so instead of being the student, why not become the teacher?

 What’s Udemy?
 Only one of the largest online learning platforms in the world!
-And with something like 15 million students enrolled in their courses now, it’s the perfect place to sell your course.
+And with something like 15 million students enrolled in their courses now, it’s a good place to sell your course.

 Poker is no longer a game reserved for smoky casinos or nights in the den with your friends.
 Poker has gone mainstream in a big way, and those poker pros you see at the World Series of Poker often started out their careers playing in online poker rooms.
-The most recent champ Scott Blumstein is the perfect example.
+One recent champ, Scott Blumstein, is the perfect example.
 An online poker grinder (a player who plays low-risk games for small but frequent wins), he made decent money online before joining the live circuit.

-Now becoming a poker pro is no mean feat, and first things first, you’ll need to have a plan of action.
-Study the basic steps of becoming a pro and take decisive action and bear in mind that contrary to popular belief, poker is not a game based on luck but skill and strategy.
+Now, becoming a poker pro is no mean feat, and first things first: you’ll need to have a plan of action.
+Study the basic steps of becoming a pro and take decisive action.
+Bear in mind that contrary to popular belief, poker is not a game based on luck, but on skill and strategy.
 And this is a good thing.

 Any game based on skill is learnable, and so with a little determination and hard work, your chances of making an income from poker are good.
 You may not win the World Series, but if you do, remember that it was us who gave you the idea!

 To say that e-commerce is big right now would be what you might call “a bit of an understatement,” and it’s only getting bigger and bigger.